kubemod/kubemod/README.md

 ### Operation type

 Admission requests have different operation types.
-A `ModRule` will handle all of these types by default.
+A `ModRule` will handle `CREATE` and `UPDATE` operations by default.
-If you want to limit the whole `ModRule` to a specific type of operation, you can do so the operation property.
+If you want to limit the `ModRule` to a specific list of operations, you can do so through the `addmissionOperations` property.

 Allowed values are: